HeroicKatora/zosimos/Readme.md

 are never backed by CPU accessible memory, may change certain layouts and sampling descriptors on the fly, and can plan execution steps and resource utilization transparently.

-# Future ideas

-I'm grateful if you pick any of the issues documented to explore, implement and demonstrate them.
-Feel free to grab one that tickles your interest.
-(And see 'Project goals' for less concrete tasks).
-Keep in mind maintainability, i.e. try not to introduce anything incongruent to the project goals and prefer high-level primitives to deep integration / changes to the coammdn structure.

-See <docs/ideas.md>.